 Undergraduate / Transfer StudentsApplication Requirements

 Approximately one-third to one-half of all new students enter MassArt as transfers.
 A transfer student is anyone who has earned college credit after receiving a high school diploma or GED.
 Typically, these students have either acquired or were pursuing degrees from accredited four-year liberal arts colleges, universities, two-year community colleges, or other colleges of art or design.

 - Transfer applicants who meet specific prerequisites are accepted for the spring semester, in select majors.
-The priority deadline for Spring 2015 is October 15, 2014.
+The priority deadline for Spring 2015 has been extended to November 1, 2014.

 Before applying, applicants should review MassArt's admissions standards.